 The Maine Coon can jump with great agility.
 Its skills in the jumping arena are as good, if not better than smaller cats.

 The Maine Coon is a truly spectacular breed of cat.
-Find lots of useful information in our Complete Guide – it’ll literally tell you everything you’ve ever wanted to know.
+Find lots of useful information in my Complete Guide – it’ll literally tell you everything you’ve ever wanted to know.

 Read all about the amazing Maine Coon personality to see why they are such a popular pet.